GokhanCey/pixel-africa/README.md

 ---

-## Vision

-Blood donation should always reach the people who need it.
-PixelAfrica aims to make every drop count by providing a decentralized system that allows authorized organizations to monitor and verify each blood unit’s journey in real time.

----

 ## Motivation

 In many regions, donated blood doesn’t always make it to patients due to poor tracking and logistics.